TheQuib/cisco-ip-phone-configurator/README.md

 ## Python Requirements
 - None!
 This will run with a base install of Python

-### Usage
+## Usage
 All you need to do is run generate-xml.py.
-It will ask you to enter required information, and create a folder under /config with the name of the MAC address of your phone.
+It will ask you to enter required information, and create a directory under /config with the name of the MAC address of your phone.